-The Taurids are actually a complex of meteor showers, consisting of clearly identifiable northern and southern components.
+The Taurids meteor shower is actually a complex of meteor showers, consisting of clearly identifiable northern and southern components.
 The southern component originates from Comet Encke, and the northern component originates from the asteroid 2004 TG10.

-The Taurids have a complex pattern of peaks.
+The Taurids meteor shower has a complex pattern of peaks.
 For instance, the shower will have a particularly rich peak once every 2,500 to 3,000 years when Earth passes through a denser than usual part of the debris stream’s core.
 In addition, the northern and southern branches have peaks that overlap once every 3,000 or so years.
-This seems to be somewhat synchronous with the construction of megalithic structures such as Stonehenge.
+This seems to be somewhat synchronous with the construction of megalithic structures such as the prehistoric monument Stonehenge.
 The next such peak will take place around the year 3000 AD.

 - Radiant: Constellation Leo

 - Parent body: Comet 55P/Tempel–Tuttle

 - Usual peak date: November 17

 - Best viewed from: Northern hemisphere.
 Also partially from mid-to-high southern latitudes